 Categories

 70:20:10?
 Or Is It…85:12:3?

-To answer the question suggested by the title I offer another question – “Who gives a rip?” – as long as the end-game drives sustained workforce capability.
+Is it 70:20:10 or is it 85:12:3?
+To answer this question I offer another question – “Who gives a rip?” – as long as the end-game drives sustained workforce capability.
 The correct ratio is only correct if the end-game is reached.

+Categories